Adamskoullos/Vue-JS-Guide/4-froms-and-data-binding/forms-data-binding.md

 ![Screenshot from 2021-02-25 14-33-12](https://user-images.githubusercontent.com/73107656/109169697-ffb81600-7777-11eb-8976-96aca91e418c.png)

 Up in the form, at the bottom of `<template>` a new `div` is added for each new skill.
 This is done via the `v-for` directive.
 When ever a `v-for` is used it must be accompanied with a `key`.
 Notice how the value used for the key is the skill itself and how the key has a data bind.

+# Form submission

+We don't need to use `preventDefault()` with Vue instead we use an event listener modifier `@submit.prevent`